LakshmiRadhakrishnan09/AWS-Security-Specialist/ELB.md

 Security for NLB

 - **NLB does not support Security Group**
-- Instance SG should allow client IP
+- Instance SG should allow client IP(from outside)
 - For health check should allow NLB private ip or VPC CIDR range
 - Instance subnet NACL should allow inboud and outbound for client ips and ports. ( For an ALB integrated intance, only LB  needs to be allowed)